 Name the Missed Beat.
 Where does the flow collapse?
 What moment stalls the rhythm, confuses tone, or undercuts clarity?
 What emotion or insight should have landed there instead?

 Rewrite One Sequence.
 Pick three parts that currently feel out of sync.
-Now, re-sequence them: New Order → ** → ** → __.
+Now, re-sequence there order in a way you understand.
 Why this order?
 What does it feel like now?

 Make the Out-Loud Case.
 Say your decision aloud, literally.
 "We're opening with [emotion/function] because [audience need].
 We're switching at [moment] to [new cue] because [tactical reason].
 We're ending on [message or mood] because [what it should stick]."